Master of Psychology (Clinical)

 You may be able to apply for scholarships to help with your study costs.

-- have demonstrated achievement of a minimum of Second Class Honours Division A in an Australian Psychology Accreditation Council (APAC)-accredited 4-year honours program or equivalent
+- demonstrate achievement of a minimum of Second Class Honours Division A in an Australian Psychology Accreditation Council (APAC)-accredited 4-year honours program or equivalent

 - provide two satisfactory referee reports1 and a report to address the Selection Criteria (PDF 23 KB) indicating your abilities to successfully undertake the professional and research components of the program

 - be assessed in an interview with a panel of staff from the School of Psychology and Counselling, as having the interpersonal skills required for professional coursework

 - have conditional registration or full registration from the Psychologists Board of Queensland.

 1 The Australian Psychology Postgraduate Reference Request system is the same across all Australian universities.
 To be able to use the system, you will need to have an active subscription.
 The subscription allows you access the service during the 2016 – 2017 intake from 1 August 2016 to 30 July 2017.
 The cost is $25.00 and can be paid for through the "My Account" section in the payment tab.